dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 A wizard has three magic field mastery levels available when starting as a fresh character.
 These mastery levels allow a wizard character to choose from one to three magic fields of knowledge.
 Each point represents a Mastery level in the magical arts.

 Spending 1 mastery level on a field makes the wizard an Initiate of that magic field.
-If the wizard uses 2 levels, that makes them a Veteran of the chosen magic field.
+If the wizard acquires 2 levels, that makes them a Veteran of the chosen magic field.
 Spending all 3 levels on a single magic field turns the wizard into a Master of their chosen magic field.

 #### Spell action points base cost

 Like priests, wizards do not need to have spell memorized.
-Base cost is presented per Field Mastery level.
-Wizards recover 1 AP per combat round regardless of the mastery level.
+Base cost is presented per Field Mastery level in the table below.

 Mastery Level | Base Cost
 --------------|----------